 HPV is the most common sexually transmitted infection (STI) in the world.
 You will likely get some type of HPV in your life and not have any symptoms.
-Most people have no problems at all from the virus.

 Some strains of HPV can cause genital warts and cancer.
 There are over 100 different types of HPV.
 About 40 types can be spread through sexual contact.
 Most types of HPV are harmless, cause no symptoms, and go away without treatment.